$500,000 Grant to Combat Antibiotic Resistance

 Microbiome is a community of naturally occurring microbes in and on the body.
 Bacteria and other microbes live on the skin and in the gut, mouth, and respiratory and urinary tract.
 In this study, D’Agata will analyze the rectal microbiome among a large cohort of nursing home residents who have been exposed to antimicrobials.
 “Understanding the characteristics of patients’ microbiome disruption indices will have important implications toward developing innovative infection prevention strategies,” added D’Agata, also an associate professor of medicine at the Brown University Division of Infectious Diseases.

 “Antibiotics are life-saving medicines, but they can also disrupt a person’s microbiome and increase the risk for drug-resistant infections,” said Clifford McDonald, M.D., associate director of science for CDC’s Division of Healthcare Quality Promotion.
 “To protect people, their microbiomes, and the effectiveness of antibiotics, this project is an example of applied research that has the potential to produce innovative public health approaches to better combat antibiotic resistance.”

-The Rhode Island Hospital grant is among more than $14 million the CDC has awarded nationwide to 34 innovative projects aimed at developing new approaches to combating antiobiotic resistance.
+The Rhode Island Hospital grant is among more than $14 million the CDC has awarded nationwide to 34 innovative projects aimed at developing new approaches to combating antibiotic resistance.
 Made through the CDC’s Broad Agency Announcement (BAA), the awards support activities in the CDC’s Antibiotic Resistance Solutions Initiative.
-The Initiative, which also provides funding for state health departments and other partners, implements the tracking, prevention, and antiobiotic stewardship activities outlined in the National Action Plan for Combating Antiobiotic-Resistant Bacteria.
+The Initiative, which also provides funding for state health departments and other partners, implements the tracking, prevention, and antibiotic stewardship activities outlined in the National Action Plan for Combating Antibiotic-Resistant Bacteria.